RHoltje/CCAC-retryFirstApp/README.md

 going step by step through the videos

-this group of files is from the first video
+first group of files is from the first videos, the one that didn't have sound and the remake second group is after second video, a short one on strings.xml